IwoA/swirl_courses/README.md

 ## Submit results

 After completing a lesson you will be asked if you wish to save your progress.
 If you confirm your progress will be saved to file `results.RDS` which you can send to your instructor or to other computer if you wish to continue work at home.
-In such case copy the file to the swirl directory.
+In such case copy the file to your documents directory.

 ## Uninstall a course